What is an estate administration?

 What about a name change on behalf of a minor?

 When the application is made on behalf of a minor under eighteen (18) years of age, application must be made by one of the natural parents or legal guardian.
 The consent of both living biological parents in writing must be filed with the application.
 A formal hearing will be held with notice sent to all concerned parties.

-Adult change of name – Copy of birth certificate required
+Adult change of name – Certified copy of birth certificate required.